Home security cameras have been around for a long time, but the recent boom in the smart home market means they are simpler and smarter than ever.

 Once you have found a good spot, it's time to look at the options available to you.
 These include:

 Google-owned Nest is a leader in the smart home market with its intelligent thermostat, smoke alarm and cameras.
-The Cam Indoor, which GearBrain reviewed, is a small security camera which records in 720p HD and streams that footage to your phone or tablet via the Nest app.
+The Cam Indoor, which GearBrain has reviewed, is a small security camera that records in 1080p Full HD and streams that footage to your phone or tablet via the Nest app.
 It also taps into the Nest ecosystem and can be configured to only record while you are away from home.
-A microphone and speaker mean you can talk through the camera from the app — if you need to shout at your children or pet, for example - and there are eight infrared sensors to help give the camera night vision.
+A microphone and speaker mean you can talk through the camera from the app — if you need to shout at your children or pet, for example - and there are eight infrared sensors to enable night vision.
+(Check out The GearBrain, our smart home compatibility checker to see the other compatible products that works with Nest.)

 Nest Cam IQ - $299 for one, $498 for two

-A more intelligent offering from Nest, the Cam IQ shoots Ultra HD video and can stream Full HD to your smartphone.
-The increased resolution means you can zoom in on footage — to help police identify a burglar, for example — and unlike the regular Nest Cam, the IQ comes with person recognition without the need for a subscription.
+A more intelligent offering from Nest, the Cam IQ shoots Full HD 1080p video and can stream the same quality to your smartphone.
+However, it actually uses a 4K, Ultra HD sensor, and that increased resolution means you can zoom in on footage — to help police identify a burglar, for example.
+Unlike the regular Nest Cam, the IQ comes with person recognition without the need for a subscription.

 However, the Nest Aware subscription is still required if you want to access more than three hours of saved footage.
 Because it only records when it sees an unknown face, that should be enough in most cases, unless you have it pointed out of a window and onto a busy pedestrianized area.